Discover how coffee gets made and what it does to the taste of your daily cup.

 Wet hulled coffee, not to be confused with washed/wet process, can also be called semi-washed coffee.
 During this processing method, depulping machines remove the seeds from the cherries.
-However, rather than move to drying beds, the cherries get stored in plastic tanks.
+However, rather than being moved to drying beds, the cherries get stored in plastic tanks.
 The mucilage also remains on the seeds, and much moisture is retained.
 At this point, the mucilage has created a thick husk that encapsulates the seeds.
-They then go through a process called hulling to remove it, along with parchment (the dry flakes covering a bean) that surrounds the seeds, and laid out to dry afterwards.
+They then go through a process called hulling to remove it, along with parchment (the dry flakes covering a bean) that surrounds the seeds, and are laid out to dry afterwards.

 Honey Processed Coffees

 Honey processed coffee is a method that involves a combination of both the natural and washed methods.
 It is a rare and demanding method, and not as commonly practiced as the previous two.
-However, it produces a unique cup of coffee, with flavors similar to both of the previously described processing methods.
+However, it produces a very unique cup of coffee, with flavors similar to both of the previously described processing methods.
 During honey processing, a depulper removes the seed from the cherry before it dries out.
 However, it does not go into a washing tank to get rid of the mucilage.
 That mucilage, which is what the honey refers to, stays on the seed as it dries in the sun afterwards.
 The amount of mucilage left behind determines the sweetness, and there are even machines to control the amount on the seed.
 The seed then finishes out drying on the bed, and also gets raked and rotated to avoid mold.

-When buying your next bag of beans, pay attention to the processing method, which you can usually find labeled on that bag.
+When buying your next bag of beans, pay attention to the processing method, which you can usually find labeled on the bag.
 You may find yourself curious to learn how each method will alter and improve your final brew!